 Facilities at the boat house include a fully kitted out gym, club room with bar and KCLBC’s privately owned fleet of boats.
 For those with sculling experience we also have club singles and doubles, with the option of taking them to events such as BUCS regatta.

+Training programs are tailored to the individual squads under the direction of the coaching team.
 The benefit of a thorough land training program is enormous and as such, whatever your standard, you will be expected to take part in land training to boost your fitness.
 The number and type of sessions varies throughout the season and includes circuit training sessions, ergos and weight training.